Tinkerforge/doc/en/source/Hardware/Power_Supplies/Step_Down.rst

 to create stacks powered by batteries.
 These stacks can then communicate cable based or wireless with the help of Master Extensions.
-Also, the Step-Down Power Supply can be used to power DC motors, servos or stepper motors (over the stack power signals with up to 27V) without the need to connect external power sources to the corresponding Bricks.
+Also, the Step-Down Power Supply can be used to power DC motors, servos or stepper motors (over the stack power signals with up to 27V DC) without the need to connect external power sources to the corresponding Bricks.
 It is also possible to use the Step-Down Power Supply in cases where huge stacks of Bricks with many Bricklets are needed and the maximum current of 500mA given over the USB port is not sufficient.

-The possible input voltage range is 6V to 27V.
+The possible input voltage range is 6V to 27V DC.
 A :ref:`Master Brick <master_brick>` can measure the current consumption of the stack and the voltage of the external power source.
 Currents below 200mA can not be measured satisfactorily.